Medical Waste Management

 |Medical Waste Management Plan|

-Medical Waste Management Plan wastes you generate at your facility and how they are managed.
+Medical Waste Management Plan is a document that includes the medical wastes you generate at your facility and how they are managed.

 Disposal documentation: Review of documentation for disposal of medical wastes, uniform hazardous waste manifests and receipts documenting proper disposal of hazardous waste.
 If your facility generates photographic waste, the inspector will review your management practices for this waste stream.